Vivek-04022001/documentation/plone.app.dexterity/advanced/custom-add-and-edit-forms.md

 ## Content add sequence

-Add forms are similar to edit forms in that they are built from a type's schema and the schemata of its behaviors.
+Add forms are similar to edit forms in that they're built from a type's schema and the schemata of its behaviors.
 However, for an add form to be able to construct a content object, it needs to know which `portal_type` to use.

 You should realize that the FTIs in the `portal_types` tool can be modified through the web.